Posted in: Find a Diet, Good Nutrition

 5. Micronutrient deficiencies: Malnutrition in cancer patients can lead to deficiencies in essential vitamins and minerals, further compromising health and immune function.

-Managing nutrition in cancer patients is an important aspect of overall care and treatment.
 Strategies to support nutritional status may include:

 • Working with a registered dietitian to develop individualized nutrition plans tailored to the patient’s needs and preferences.